Asteski/WinMac/README.md

 Here are the ways you can run different deployment mods:

 - *EasyLauncher.bat* runs installation GUI by default
-- *EasyLayncher.bat -nogui* or *-n* runs installer fully in Terminal
+- *EasyLauncher.bat -nogui* or *-n* runs installer fully in Terminal
-- *EasyLayncher.bat -uninstall* or *-u* runs uninstallation GUI
+- *EasyLauncher.bat -uninstall* or *-u* runs uninstallation GUI
-- *EasyLayncher.bat -uninstallnogui* or *-un* runs uninstaller fully in Terminal
+- *EasyLauncher.bat -uninstallnogui* or *-un* runs uninstaller fully in Terminal

 > [!CAUTION]
 > **You must run batch file in Administrative session of Powershell 7 (not Windows Powershell) to ensure reliable installation/uninstallation process.**